vishwajeet-hogale/LearnSTL/readme.md

     You are allowed to pass through points that appear later in the order, but these do not count as visits.
     3) Iterative knapsack problem solution.
     4) Hamiltonian cycle
+    5) Find middle elemnt in a linked list

 ## Answers File name according to numbers